 Moved headquarters to 1042 14th Ave.
 E. in West Fargo.

 Moore completes and opens the Fargo-Moorhead Toll Bridge two months early.
-It’s the first privately-owned toll bridge built in the 40 years in the U.S.
+It’s the first privately-owned toll bridge built in 40 years in the U.S.

 Roger Fenstad is elected President.